 The Administrative Law Judge (ALJ) overseeing the hearing will consider the evidence and issue a ruling.
 A favorable ruling for the driver will see the immediate reinstatement of a Texas driver’s license while awaiting trial for the DWI criminal charge.

-Click to contact our Houston lawyers today
+Click to contact our Houston lawyer today

 The Outcome of an ALR Hearing Can Determine Your Right to Drive After a DWI Arrest